-Historically, the healthcare industry has been slower to adopt new digital technology than other sectors.
+Against all expectations, Digital Transformation in the healthcare industry has developed slower than in other sectors.
+Historically, the healthcare industry has resisted adopting new digital technology.
 However, thanks to Covid-19, healthcare providers quickly realized that more must be done to advance patient care and transform operations.

 It’s predicted that Digital Transformation in the healthcare industry will hit $210bn by 2025, but despite the significant growth, healthcare providers still face plenty of challenges.